 When to go: The weather in Portugal is exceptionally pleasant all year round, except for the rainy season in November and December.
 Though even during this time, the Algarve and the islands maintain their wonderful climate.

-These dream hotels are perfect for a romantic holiday in Portugal: Cooking and Nature - Emotional Hotel, Praia D'El Rey Marriott Golf & Beach Resort as well as Quinta da Casa Branca.
+These dream hotels are perfect for a romantic holiday in Portugal: Quinta da Casa Branca, 1872 River House by Olivia as well as Praia D'El Rey Marriott Golf & Beach Resort.

-You will find the very best 5-star comfort in these luxury hotels in Portugal: The Cliff Bay - PortoBay, but also in InterContinental Lisbon, an IHG Hotel or Hospes Infante Sagres Porto.
+You will find the very best 5-star comfort in these luxury hotels in Portugal: The Cliff Bay - PortoBay, but also in L'AND Vineyards or EPIC SANA Lisboa Hotel.

-These hotels in Portugal have spa facilities and offer everything around the topic of relaxation & well-being: Martinhal Sagres Beach Family Resort Hotel and Hotel Minho as well as Grande Real Villa Itália Hotel & Spa.
+These hotels in Portugal have spa facilities and offer everything around the topic of relaxation & well-being: Martinhal Cascais Lisbon Luxury Resort Hotel and Martinhal Sagres Beach Family Resort Hotel as well as Pestana Palace Hotel & National Monument.

-Among the most popular touristic regions in Portugal are especially Estremadura, Plains, The Portuguese Way of St. James – wonderful destinations to have on your radar for holiday plans in Portugal.
+Among the most popular touristic regions in Portugal are especially Estremadura, The Portuguese Way of St. James, Alentejo – wonderful destinations to have on your radar for holiday plans in Portugal.